 Credits: No credits are counted towards graduation for those who have completed Vp240

-Prerequisites: Vp160
+Prerequisites: Vp160 Co-requisites: Vp241

 Content: A rigorous introduction to the theory of electromagnetic phenomena.
 Topics include electric and magnetic fields and potentials, DC and AC circuits, inductance and Maxwell's equations.

 Vp390 - Modern Physics (3 credits)